cyham/picoctf2022-writeup/100/basic-mod1/README.md

 ### Solution

+Step 1: Open message.txt in text editor

-The text file contained a series of numbers separated by spaces.
-I wrote a python script, that took each number, applied mod 37 and looked for the corresponding number in an alphabet.
+Step 2: Notice the text file contains a series of numbers separated by spaces.

+Step 3: Write a python script, that takes each number, applies mod 37 and looks for the corresponding number in an alphabet.

 ``` python
 nums = [116, 122, 111, 117, 130, 119, 123, 115]